lingjzhu/CharsiuG2P/README.md

 # CharsiuG2P
 ### Introduction
-CharsiuG2P is a massively multilingual ByT5 model for grapheme-to-phoneme conversion.
+CharsiuG2P is a ByT5 model for grapheme-to-phoneme conversion in over 100 languages.

 ### Usage